Painkiller Jane: Fictional character history

-Jane Vasko was as an undercover police officer posing as an elevator operator to infiltrate the Fonti Mob, passing information to Detective Fernandez.
+Jane Vasko was an undercover police officer posing as an elevator operator to infiltrate the Fonti Mob, passing information to Detective Fernandez.
 Don Joey Fonti was blackmailing the 22 Brides mercenaries to fight his turf wars for him, and Jane was likewise blackmailed into delivering a message to rival gang leader Adam, not realizing that an explosive device has been planted on her.
 The explosion killed Jane, but Adam was uninjured and through mysterious means revived Jane, giving her superhuman regenerative powers in the process.
 Leaving her life as a police officer behind, she became the vigilante Painkiller Jane.

 A different origin is presented in the first Painkiller Jane miniseries: Vasko and Fernandez were both deep undercover in the organization of the Brothers Blanco who were designing drugs that altered users on a chromosomal level.
 When Fernandez' husband, who was still on the force, was wounded, she went to see him, blowing their cover and exposing Jane.
 She was shot up with a large quantity of unknown drugs that left her in a deep coma for two years, during which she was pronounced legally dead.
 After finally waking up, Jane went to take revenge on the Blancos, discovering that the drugs have mutated her system and granted her superhuman healing.
 The life she had before had fallen apart, and Jane became a vigilante assisted by Fernandez, who felt guilt for what she did to her.

 The Dynamite Comics' miniseries contain references to both versions of the character's origin.